magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_misc_field_interpolation.md

 ## Testing Interpolation Accuracy

 Finally, we compare the "exact" field of the cuboid source with the interpolated field of the custom source.
-For this purpose a sensor is added and a generic rotation is applied to the sources.
+For this purpose, a sensor is added and a generic rotation is applied to the sources.
 Naturally there is some error that can be reduced by increasing the interpolation grid finesse.

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt